Rafina Morning Visit on 3 August 2019

 The HELLENIC HIGHSPEED seen right next to the SUPERFERRY.
 I had also traveled with her, exactly 11 months before my trip with the SUPERFERRY, while I was heading from Ios (the island that I reached with the ship of Golden Star Ferries) to Piraeus (via Sifnos) on 14 July 2017.
 This was when the ship was spending her first summer on the Piraeus-Sifnos-Ios-Santorini line, under Hellenic Seaways.

 A view of the three ships that were seen next to the Northern pier of the port of Rafina: the AQUA BLUE, the SUPERFERRY and the HELLENIC HIGHSPEED.
-All three of them happened to operate under each of the three main companies serving Rafina during the 2010s: Sea Jets, Golden Star Ferries and Fast Ferries, respectively.
+All three of them happened to operate under each of the three main companies serving Rafina during the 2010s, namely Sea Jets, Golden Star Ferries and Fast Ferries, respectively.

 The THEOLOGOS P seen heading towards Andros at dawn.